VIAME/VIAME/README.md

 Lastly, run through some of the examples to validate the installation.
 It is no longer necessary to install any dependencies of VIAME besides drivers, everything else is packaged inside of it.
 The binaries are quite large, in terms of disk space, due to the inclusion of multiple default model files and programs, but if just building your desired features from source (e.g. for embedded apps) they are much smaller.
-If using alternative versions of Linux than those listed below, using the CentOS binaries is best and are the most stable.

 **Installation Requirements:** <br>
 RHEL/CentOS 7 64-Bit, Ubuntu 16.04 64-Bit, Windows 7, 8, or 10 64-Bit <br>